§ 105-259. Secrecy required of officials; penalty for violation.

 a.
 The North Carolina Alcoholic Beverage Control Commission.

 b.
 The Alcohol Law Enforcement Section of the Department of Public Safety.

 c.
 The Bureau of Alcohol, Tobacco, and Firearms of the United States Department of Justice.

 d.
 Law enforcement agencies.

 e.
 The Section of Community Corrections of the Division of Adult Correction of the Department of Public Safety.

-(15a) To furnish to the head of the appropriate State or federal law enforcement agency information concerning the commission of an offense under the jurisdiction of that agency discovered by the Department during a criminal investigation of the taxpayer.
+(15a) To furnish to the appropriate local, State, or federal law enforcement agency, including a prosecutorial agency, information concerning the commission of an offense under the jurisdiction of that agency when the Department has initiated a criminal investigation of the taxpayer.